SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-03-Create-request-process.md

     * Add the destination in the **Settings** section of the SAP Process Automation lobby.
 See: [Configure BTP Destinations in SAP Process Automation
 ](https://developers.sap.com/tutorials/spa-create-destination.html).
     * Download and import the [provided API Proxy](https://github.com/SAP-samples/btp-create-api-integrations/blob/low-code-dev-portal/DevPortal_RegisteringUsers_CF.zip) and configure the Target EndPoint and Cloud Foundry policy to use the client credentials of your Developer Portal admin instance.
 This is a simplified version of the [API Business Hub Enterprise - Registering Users](https://api.sap.com/api/DevPortal_RegisteringUsers_CF/overview) scoped for the POST operation.
-    * Import the JSON as a new API Proxy in the API Portal using the default options.
+    * You should secure this destination with similar BasicAuth and Verify API Key policies as in the previous example.
+They are omitted here for convenience.
 3. Configure API proxies for action handling:
     * Import the provided [API proxy](https://github.com/SAP-samples/btp-create-api-integrations/blob/low-code-dev-portal/Workflow_Instance_API.zip) to your instance of SAP API Management.
     * Update the Target EndPoint URL to match your environment.